-- Do we know what Autism is? - What available autism data do we have specific to children and families in our county, our child welfare agency, our dependency courts, and our schools? - Will this group be a sub-group of our Local Children's Roundtable? - Using the list on page two of this guide, do we want to identify specific individuals for this work, or do we want to do an open invitation and see who expresses interest? (see example email) - What are our initial goals/outcomes? - When do we want to hold our first meeting? - How often should we meet? - How long should each meeting be? - Do we want to hold virtual or in-person meetings? - If virtual, who will set up the meetings? - If in-person, who will host the meeting space? - Will our work focus on child welfare and dependency court or be more expansive?
+- Do we know what Autism is? - What available autism data do we have specific to children and families in our county, our child welfare agency, our dependency courts, and our schools? - Will this group be a sub-group of our Local Children's Roundtable? - Using the list on page two of this guide, do we want to identify specific individuals for this work, or do we want to do an open invitation and see who expresses interest? (see example email) - What is our vision and mission Statement? - What are our initial goals/outcomes that support our vision and mission? - When do we want to hold our first meeting? - How often should we meet? - How long should each meeting be? - Do we want to hold virtual or in-person meetings? - If virtual, who will set up the meetings? - If in-person, who will host the meeting space? - Will our work focus on child welfare and dependency court or be more expansive?

 Once the group has at least initial answers to the above items, move on to Step #3.
-14